bmoshe/bootcamp-backend/README.md

 rails db:migrate
 ```

-If you've made a mistake, and want to undo the migration and change it, you can run:
+If you've made a mistake, or just want to undo the migration, you can run:

 ```bash
 rails db:rollback